anyscale/madewithml.github.io/docs/courses/mlops/product.md

 ### Background
-Describe any relevant background information relevant to this project, specially aspects that may not be so intuitional.
+> Describe any relevant background information relevant to this project, especially details that may not be so intuitive.
+This is also the section to mention previous approaches, competitive landscape, internal studies (with relevant summary of findings) and known obstacles.

 - **Q**: Why are tags even used?

     - Tags are added by the project's author and they represent core concepts that the project covers.
     - Keywords in a project's description does not necessarily signify that it's a core concept.

-- **Q**: Why can tags provide that keywords in full-text cannot?
+- **Q**: What can tags provide that keywords in full-text cannot?

     - Many tags are inferred and don't explicitly exist in the metadata, such as `natural-language-processing`, and users will definitely use these in their search terms for broad search and filtering.